 Children's Services Admissions Overview

-Amego School provides day school and residential educational services to children between the ages of 8-22 with autism spectrum disorder (ASD) and developmental disabilities which impact social, behavioral, and intellectual learning and development.
-Families and guardians are encouraged to contact and visit Amego early in the referral process to determine whether our programs are the best match for their child.
+Amego School provides day school and residential educational services to children between the ages of 8-22 with Autism Spectrum Disorder (ASD) and developmental disabilities, which impact social, behavioral, and intellectual learning and development.
+Families and guardians are encouraged to contact and visit Amego early in the referral process to determine whether our programs best match their child.

 - Referrals are accepted from school districts and the Department of Children and Families.
-Please submit referrals for day school and/or residential program to: Austin Silva, Children's Social Services Coordinator.
-Austin Silva ASilva@AmegoInc.org
+Please submit referrals for day school and residential programs to: Austin Silva, Children's Social Services Coordinator, ASilva@AmegoInc.org

-- When a referral is received, the admissions team will complete an initial review to assure the appropriateness of the candidate.
+- When a referral is received, the admissions team will complete an initial review to assure the candidate’s appropriateness.

 - The admission team will then invite family in to tour Amego School.

-- The admissions team will go out to meet/observe your child in their current placement.
+- The admissions team will meet/observe your child in their current placement.

-- The admissions team will review all relative admissions information (referral packet, observation, and other documentation) before an acceptance decision is made.
-During this process, every effort is made to identify the most suitable classroom and residence for the student.
+- The admissions team will review all relative admissions information (referral packet, observation, and other documentation) before making an acceptance decision.
+During this process, every effort is made to identify the student's most suitable classroom and residence.

 - If placement is recommended and accepted, families/ guardians will be contacted to schedule a transition meeting.
 During this meeting, the admission date will be set.